NVIDIA/spark-rapids/docs/compatibility.md

  Only timezone 'Z' (UTC) is supported.
 Casting unsupported formats will result in null values.

 ## UDF to Catalyst Expressions
 To speedup the process of UDF, spark-rapids introduces a udf-compiler extension to translate UDFs to Catalyst expressions.
-This compiler will be injected automatically to spark extensions by setting `spark.plugins=com.nvidia.spark.SQLPlugin` and is disabled by default.

 To enable this operation on the GPU, set [`spark.rapids.sql.udfCompiler.enabled`](configs.md#sql.udfCompiler.enabled) to `true`.